Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 I have not yet completed my bachelor’s degree, but I am in progress.
 Am I eligible to apply for the JET Program?

-Yes.
-Many individuals apply in the fall of their final year.
-In order to be eligible, you must complete your degree and have it conferred by July.
-For Early Placement, you must complete your degree by April 1 of the year of departure.
+You are eligible to apply if you will graduate before July 15th, 2019.
+However, if you wish to be considered for Early Placement, you must complete your degree by April 1, 2019.
 At the time of application, you will be required to provide the JET Program Office with proof that shows you will graduate in this time frame.
 If you provide a proof of expected graduation at the time of application, you will have to provide additional proof that you have actually graduated before you can depart for the JET Program.

 My university will not provide a proof of expected graduation, but I can show proof of current enrollment and I will have enough credits to graduate.
 Can proof of enrollment suffice?